Mission & Vision

 Appreciation for Nature and Conscious Stewardship

 When we re-frame the way we engage with the natural world we begin to develop an appreciation for the interconnectedness of all life on Earth, including ourselves.
 We no longer see ourselves as the apex predator and we realize that our quest for domination and control inevitably comes at the cost of our own freedom and well-being.
-This heightened awareness of our true place, our ancestral place, leads to a greater understanding of our role in the ecosystem and how that affects the biosphere.
-This will provide more genuine and substantial intentions behind environmental discourse, stewardship, policy, and action.
+This heightened awareness of our true place, our ancestral place, leads to a greater understanding of our role in the ecosystem.
+This will provide more genuine and substantial intentions behind environmental stewardship, policy, and practice.

 Make a donation to the movement.